WGSExtract/WGSExtract.github.io/README.md

 We bring you v5 some 13 months after v4.  v3 and the original, first 2 years [v1 and v2 historical release](https://github.com/WGSExtract/WGSExtract-Historical) from Marko are documented in the bistorical release section. v3 went into Alpha on the 18th June 2020 and was finally released as Beta on the 15th June 2021. v4 entered Alpha on 1 April 2022 and was formally Beta released on 6th November 2022. v5 entered Developer mode release on 10 March 2023 and had a first real release in July 2023.

-This page is located at [https://WGSExtract.github.io/](https://WGSExtract.github.io/) and serves as the WWW home for the tool.
+This page is currently located at [https://WGSExtract.github.io/](https://WGSExtract.github.io/) and serves as the WWW home for the tool.
 As the need develops, we will create our own Facebook Group for users to raise issues outside of the local [User Issues Section](https://github.com/WGSExtract/WGSExtract.github.io/issues) already mentioned.
+The user interface / front will soon change to [WGSE.bio](https://wgse.bio/) and the developers and delivery platform to [WGSE.io](https://wgse.io/) (note the slight difference; they will cross reference each other).

 # Supported Platforms
 64 bit OS and processor platforms tested as part of the release process are: